artus-analysis/Sherivf/README.md

 xFitter needs 3 files:
-* The steering file `steering.txt` which contains information on data and theory files and fit settings
+* The steering file `steering.txt` which contains information on data files and fit settings
 * The `minuit.in.txt` file which contains information on the PDF parametrisation, which parameters are fitted and their starting values
 * The `ewparam.txt` which sets the values for some physical parameters like quark